The Importance of MRR for Subscription Businesses

 Remember, MRR can be influenced by three factors: new MRR, expansion MRR, and churn MRR.
 New MRR is the additional revenue new customers contribute to the top line.
 Expansion MRR is the additional MRR that results from cross-sells or upsells to existing customers.

-Common mistakes when calculating MMR
+Common mistakes when calculating MRR

 Common mistakes when calculating Monthly Recurring Revenue (MRR) include: